2002 Sumatra earthquake: Earthquake

 The rupture area of the 2002 earthquake lies at the boundary between the rupture areas of the 2004 and 2005 earthquakes, as determined by the uplift patterns of coral microatolls.
 From its proximity to the epicenter of the 2004 earthquake, it is regarded as a foreshock of that event.
 Microatolls around Simeulue show evidence of uplift as a result of the 2002 event, distinct from the uplift caused by the 2004 event.
 Waveforms from this earthquake have been used to model the propagation of Rayleigh waves during the 2004 earthquake, using an empirical Green's function analysis.

+Damage and casualties

+The earthquake killed three people, injured 65 others and damaged 994 homes, dozens of shops, four government buildings and several roads, with all damage and casualties occurring on Simeulue Island, near the epicenter; the lack of roads on the island left many villages inaccessible.
+Dozens of homes and shops were completely destroyed.
+Two of the injured were in critical condition.